suricats/surirobot-client/README.md

-# surirobot-client
+# Surirobot [WIP]

-Dockerfile for easy deploiement of client & modules
+Dockerfiles set for an easy deploiement of client & modules.